unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 ### How does it all come together

-unified can bey used programmatically in node, it can also run in the browser but that does require a build step.
+unified can be used programmatically in Node, it can also run in the browser but that does require a build step.
 Furthermore, the processors also have an CLI alternative and often a Gulp version.

 But how do these specifications, tools, and processors fit together?
 **Essentially, unified is a three part act**:

-1.  **Parse**:  Whether your input is natural text, HTML, or markdown — it needs to be parsed to a universal workable format.
+1.  **Parse**:  Whether your input is natural text, HTML, or Markdown — it needs to be parsed to a universal workable format.
     The processors (such as [remark][remark]) are responsible for doing that.
     The specifications (for example [mdast][mdast] for remark) make sure these